-The cheapest internet service in May
+The best cheap internet service in 2023

 Some are truly bare-bones and will end up being hugely frustrating even for watching something as typical as a YouTube video.
 Others cost a bit more but come with better connection speeds and data packages.

 DSL (Digital Subscriber Line) is one of the cheapest high-speed internet options available.
 Its connection speed and reliability rival that of cable internet and it's typically less expensive.